agalea91/reddit-slideshow-ras-pi/README.md

 Save pictures you like by pressing the `enter` key.
 Quit the slideshow with `escape`.
 ___

-To customize your slideshow you include arguments when running she scripts.
+To customize your slideshow you can include arguments when running she scripts.

 ```
 python get_reddit_images.py [how] [reddit_urls] [N_pictures]